Mercilon

 - Mercilon increases the thickness of the cervical mucus.
 This makes it difficult for sperm to enter the womb.

 Like other combined contraceptives, Mercilon can help regulate the menstrual cycle and make periods more predictable.
 It also helps reduce pain experienced by women when they menstruate.
-Mercilon has also been reported to reduce the risk of developing cancer of the ovaries and womb.
+Additionally, Mercilon has been reported to reduce the risk of developing cancer of the ovaries and womb.

-Most women who are over 18 and not pregnant can take the contraceptive pill to prevent pregnancy.
+Most women who are over 18 and not already pregnant can take the contraceptive pill to prevent pregnancy.

 Mercilon is not suitable for all women so you should always discuss contraception options with your doctor first, to find the most suitable one for you.
 For example, Mercilon is not recommended for smokers over 35 years old, and women with a body mass index (BMI) greater than 35 kg/m2.

-Mercilon needs to be taken daily for 21 days, starting on the first day of your period, followed by 7 pill free days, for a withdrawal bleed phase.
+Mercilon needs to be taken daily for 21 days, preferably starting on the first day of your period, followed by 7 pill free days, for a withdrawal bleed phase.
 For the pill to work, you need to be consistent with taking the pill and follow your doctor’s instructions correctly.

-Studies suggest that the risk of developing VTE rises two to five-fold for women who use combined oral contraceptive pills (COCs), compared to women who do not use COCs.
+Any contraception containing oestrogen increases the risk of venous thromboembolism (VTE), that means, for example, of deep vein thrombosis.
+Studies suggest that the risk of developing VTE rises 2- to 5-fold for women who use combined oral contraceptive pills (COCs), compared to women who do not use COCs.
 Progesterone only pills (POPs) do not increase the risk of VTE.

 As Mercilon contains the least oestrogen dose of the COCs, the risk of VTE is less compared to taking other combined oral contraceptive pills.